 Greenbaum, Michael D. Icons of the West: Frederic Remington’s Sculpture.
 Ogdensburg, New York: Frederic Remington Art Museum, 1996.
 Comprehensive, up-to-date study of Remington’s bronzes.
 Chapter on each sculpture, information on foundry marks, lists of known casts.
 Extensive photography.
 Essential for study of his sculpture.

 Hassrick, Peter H. The Frederic Remington Studio.
 Seattle, Washington and London: University of Washington Press (in association with the Buffalo Bill Historical Center), 1994.
-Essay on the artist’s working studio, which has been reconstructed at the Buffalo Bill Historical Center.
+Essay on the artist’s working studio, which has been reconstructed at the Buffalo Bill Historical Center [reinstalled in 2009].
 Photographs of paintings and objects from the artist’s personal collection.

 Hassrick, Peter H. Remington, Russell and the Language of Western Art.
 Washington, D.C.: Trust for Museum Exhibitions, 2000.
 Catalogue of loan exhibition bringing together important paintings and sculpture by Frederic Remington and Charles M. Russell.
 Excellent comparison of the two most important artists of the West.

 Jussim, Estelle.
 Frederic Remington, the Camera, and the Old West.
 Fort Worth, Texas: Amon Carter Museum, 1983.
 An analysis of the camera’s impact on art-making.